 You should build a list of “what if” scenarios and spell out what the order processing team should do if they happen.
 For example, what if you get an unexpected rush of orders?
 What if you run out of printer ink or labels?
 What if an item runs out of stock?
 Or only part of an order is in stock?
 And of course, what if the wrong item goes in the box for an order?

-You won’t be able to foresee everything that could go wrong.
+You won’t be able to predict everything that could go wrong.
 But the more prepared you are, the less stressed you’ll be when something does go amiss.

-The final step of testing here is the delivery itself.
+The final testing step is the delivery itself.
 You want an actual (dummy) order to land with a customer.
 Interestingly, as Randolph and Reed Hastings were first thinking of Netflix, they ran a test to send a CD (Patsy Cline’s Greatest Hits) in the mail to see if it would arrive safely.
 Luckily, it did, or perhaps Netflix would never have happened.

 Before you launch, you need to do the same thing.
 You want to make sure your packaging is robust enough that the product arrives in good condition.

-DVDs and CDs were fairly simple in terms of delivery as they’re small and light.
+DVDs and CDs are fairly simple in terms of delivery as they’re small and light.
 However, some categories will present bigger delivery challenges.